 My first car in High School was an Artic White 1985 Accord LX sedan that my family and I put over 200K miles on - it had 60K on it when we bought it in 93.
 The car I was driving before my 2011 Accord sedan was a 2006 Infiniti G35 Coupe, which i THOUGHT was my dream car until I realized the headache it was to own - directional tires, premium gas, and electronic malfunctions galore - not to mention HORRIBLE paint that literally came off in chips - fast forward to 2011, and I traded it for my Accord.
 Its smooth, quiet, classy, GREAT on gas, gets compliments galore and I have piece of mind knowing that I have a reliable, quality vehicle to get me around town.

+While it is a pretty big different to go from an almost 300HP posrts coupe to a 4 cylinder Accord, I was surprised at how much pep the car has.
+I have no trouble getting on interstates in traffic or passing, even with air on.
+The ride is supple yet firm and responsive.
+I love the dash layout - has a very euro look to it.
+Backseat passengers always comment on the ample amount of space.
+The polished metal with chrome door trim and handles make it look very classy and upscale.
 I had a spoiler added to the rear deck for added appeal.
 It gets the looks from the others at work who are getting out of their Benz's and BMWs and such.
 I can go almost two weeks on a full tank driving 60 miles a day.

+Only issue I have to comment on is, being an audiophile, the standard cd system, while adequate for most, is weak in my opinion.
+I listen to alot of electronic music such as club/house/downtempo and chillout.
+The speakers sound fine while parked in a garage, but while on highways, i have to turn the system up almost to 20 to hear anything decent and I have to keep the bass on C or 0.
 I don't blast my music by anymeans cuz i can't stand distortion, but I will definitly be looking into upgrading the speakers and amp system in this car and possibly going with an EX with premium sound next time around!